Can Police Track VPN and How to Avoid This?

 - Legal gray areas.
 In some countries, like the United States, Australia, and Canada, the laws around privacy and data protection aren’t very clear.
 This lack of clarity creates a legal gray area that makes it challenging for VPN providers to protect their users’ data from the police.
 For example, a country may have multiple laws that conflict with each other, making it difficult to determine which law should be followed.
 Also, there may be differences between regions within a country regarding privacy laws and regulations.
 This creates confusion and uncertainty for companies working in those areas.

-Overall, the bottom line is that unless a VPN firm decides to cooperate, the authorities won’t be able to follow the activity of VPN users.
+Overall, the bottom line is that unless a VPN firm decides to cooperate, the authorities like police, FBI, or CIA won’t be able to follow the activity of VPN users.
 So, while the police may try to track you through your VPN, it’s not a guaranteed success.

 But if they are successful and privacy laws and unclarities aren’t in the way, what data can a VPN provider hand over?